- I need to order a transcript; can I do that over the phone?

 - WSU's federal school code used in the processing of the FAFSA is 003800.

-- Rockwood Clinic in Spokane has contracted with WSU Health and Wellness to provide similar services to WSU Spokane students.
+- Providence Medical Group in Spokane has contracted with WSU Spokane to provide services to WSU Spokane students.
 Students should identify themselves as WSU Spokane students when making an appointment.
-Click here for more information about these services as well as on-campus counseling services.
+Health and Wellness Coverage (pdf) »

 - WSU's Health and Wellness Pharmacy will fill a student's prescription and mail it to their home with no charge for mailing.
 Certain prescription items are priced at a much lower cost than they may find at a retail pharmacy.
 Students can have their health care provider fax their prescription (509-335-5745).